-- The Man Who Was Oskar Schindler (Social Studies)
+Lesson 2: The Man Who Was Oskar Schindler (English, Social Studies)

-- The Art of Steven Spielberg (Visual Literacy)
+Lesson 6: The Art of Steven Spielberg (Film Literacy)